justinramel/simple-calculator/README.md

 ## Tech Used

-Tech choices are based on what I like to use for side projects, usually because they are fast or giv a good developer experience.
+Tech choices are based on what I like to use for side projects, usually because they are fast or gives a good developer experience.

 - [React](https://reactjs.org/)